NorthernStars/SRCMS-Documentation/Development/Libraries/Remote Input Management Library.md

 The RIM Library includes an Android Service that runs on the robot to allow remote conrol over the device.

+Following functionalities are offered:

+1. Navigation
+2. Interaction
+3. App Management
+4. Device Monitoring

+> **_NOTE:_** Use the Remote Control App for easy remote control or for custom commands the Transfer Library!

 ## Installation

 This requires you to use the Android Studio.
-For this follow these step to install the srcms-lib:
+For this follow these step to install the rimlibrary:

 1. Clone the git maven repository from https://bitbucket.iue.fh-kiel.de/projects/SRC/repos/srcms-lib-maven/ to your local maven repository
 location: